By June Scharf

 So what’s a parent to do?
 For starters, it’s important to understand that it’s normal for teenagers to hide some stuff from their parents.
 And parents should be willing to give their teenagers some amount of privacy, even online.
 Just because your teenager is using Snapchat does not mean she’s engaged in reckless behavior.
 In fact, most teenagers using Snapchat are not trying to hide their activity; they just use it to socialize with their friends.

-But if you think your teen’s device has ghost apps to hide what he’s doing online, or if you’re simply a concerned parent of a tween or teen, here are some ideas.
+But if you think your teen’s device has ghost apps to hide what he’s doing online, or if you’re simply a concerned parent of a tween or teen, here are some online safety tips.

 There is no one-size-fits-all way to monitor, and if you’re a parent who prefers to control what your adolescent can access and get reports on your adolescent’s activities, there are plenty of options.
 Lewis recommends mSpy, which offers full access to images passed through apps like Snapchat, Whatsapp, Instagram, and so on.
 In general, however, you want to let your adolescent know that you’re monitoring.
 Not being above-board will only breed resentment and distrust, say experts.

 It’s also important for parents to take some time to understand how teenagers are using their devices.
 “We have to participate,” stresses social media expert Jennifer Lehner.
 “We have to understand it and not just from a policing standpoint.”
 If you know your adolescent is on Instagram, check it out yourself.
 Same with SnapChat, Twitter, or anything else your tween enjoys using on his device.